vkurko/calendar/README.md

 Determines whether the `all-day` slot is displayed at the top of the calendar.

 When hidden with `false`, all-day events will not be displayed in `timeGrid`/`resourceTimeGrid` views.

+### allowMutlidayResize
+- Type `boolean`
+- Default `true`

+Determines whether an event can by resized across multiple days.

+When set to `false` resizing an event will be limited to a single day.

 ### buttonText
 - Type `object` or `function`